 - (a) Diagnostic tests ordered by a GP or ordered or performed by a specialist. - (b) Diagnostic tests arranged by us when these tests are routinely required as part of your referral to a specialist to quickly and effectively diagnose or identify what treatment may be required. - (c) Oral surgical procedures listed in the Schedule of Procedures and Fees.
-If you would like a copy of the Schedule of Procedures and Fees, please contact our Claims Personal Advisory Team. - (d) Cash benefit towards dental and optical care, dental accident, dental emergency and a health assessment if you have chosen the optional Health Cash Benefits Cover, as shown in the benefits table. - (e) First reconstructive surgery to restore function or appearance after an accident or following surgery for a medical condition, provided that: - we have covered you continuously under a Saga HealthPlan policy since before the accident or surgery happened; and - we agree the cost of the treatment before it is done (see also 6.2(s)).
+If you would like a copy of the Schedule of Procedures and Fees, please contact our Claims Personal Advisory Team. - (d) Cash benefit towards dental and optical care, dental accident, dental emergency and a health assessment if you have chosen the optional Health Cash Benefits Cover, as shown in the benefits table. - (e) First reconstructive surgery to restore function or appearance after an accident or following surgery for a medical condition that was covered by your Saga Health Insurance, provided that: - we have covered you continuously under a Saga HealthPlan policy since before the accident or surgery happened; and - we agree the cost of the treatment before it is done (see also 6.2(t)). - (f) Treatment of varicose veins: - one surgical procedure per leg for the lifetime of your policy, for example foam injection (sclerotherapy), ablation or other surgery - one follow-up consultation with your specialist